PsychoanalysisLacan Volume 1

-In his most recent seminar, “Being and the one,” Jacques-Alain Miller reorganises the end of an analysis by structuring it according to three stages with the ternary of the Imaginary, the Symbolic and the Real (cite).
-Regarding the symptom, he gives it two axes: the first being faithful to the classical teaching of Lacan, namely that the symptom is a formation of the unconscious and as such that it is decipherable, interpretable and consequently resolvable.
+In his most recent seminar, “Being and the One,” Jacques-Alain Miller reorganises the end of an analysis by structuring it according to three stages with the ternary of the Imaginary, the Symbolic and the Real.
+Regarding the symptom, he gives it two axes: the first being faithful to the classical teaching of Lacan, namely that the symptom is a formation of the unconscious and as such it is decipherable, interpretable and consequently resolvable.
 The second concerns itself with understanding the symptom as that which remains permanently, as that which doesn’t change, as that which passes through the mill of the signifier and of its multiple significations, remaining as a mark, as an inscription, like a permanent letter on the body.
 It concerns that which of the symptom endures, which also forced Freud to theorise beyond the pleasure principle and the negative therapeutic reaction in 1920.

 Speaking of the symptom as an iteration is to speak of the symptom as the One which repeats itself and which can never be erased.

-I have to say that this is the most difficult part of the theory of the pass and of the beyond of the pass as JAM has developed it.
+I have to say that this is the most difficult part of the theory of the pass and of the beyond of the pass as Jacques-Alain Miller has developed it.
 How does one identify this S1, all alone, this mark left on the body by the percussion of the signifier, how to locate this S1 which doesn’t stop repeating without ever being dialectised with an S2?
 How to find the One all alone that commemorates an unforgettable irruption of jouissance?
 It isn’t as yet clear to me.

 To speak of the end of an analysis from the perspective of the Imaginary register seems to me to make it more accessible.
 Jacques-Alain Miller, who takes into account texts upon which the classical teaching of Lacan is based as the point of reference — keeping in the register of the Imaginary, says of the end of analysis that it is predicated on the universalisation by man of his particularity.
 In addition, he links the Freudian notion of particularity to narcissism.
-The end of an analysis is therefore understood as “getting beyond” narcissism, as a fundamental relation of the image of oneself reflected on the screen of the universal.
+The end of an analysis is therefore understood as ‘getting beyond’ narcissism, as a fundamental relation of the image of oneself reflected on the screen of the universal.

 Now, I recall the context of my birth whereby I arrived as an unplanned twin, according to my family romance, as a child nearly still-born.
 How often have I heard this story — my own — of the child saved in extremis by a nurse, of the child that was cherished, that was loved, because it was a gift from God.
 I grew up in this position of phallicised child by a mother who brought me up with this persistent belief that I was a miracle.
 Put in the place of the mother’s phallic object, things got even more complicated, because, as a twin, I created a reduced world, a sort of bubble where my brother twin would come to join with my mother only to close off the universe in which I grew up.
 With twins, one knows how rivalry often gives an imaginary advantage to one of the twins.
-That is why, I found myself very early on encumbered with an uncontrolled and crippling narcissism.
+That is why I found myself very early on encumbered with an uncontrolled and crippling narcissism.